Cervical Cancer Diagnosis

 For questions you might want to ask at your appointments, see Questions to Ask Your Doctor.

-To learn more about choosing a doctor and getting a second opinion, see Finding Health Care Services.
+To learn more about choosing a doctor and getting a second opinion, see Finding Cancer Care.
 You can also contact NCI’s Cancer Information Service via chat, email, or phone (both in English and Spanish) for help finding a doctor, hospital, or getting a second opinion.